-Traveling is probably my only luxury.
-I save a portion of my salary every month to go to different adventures either alone, with my friends or my family.
-Whenever I go to a new city, I do research on what to do, where to go and what to eat.
-Sometimes, I revisit cities I’ve been through before but find a different route.
-I usually go for what locals would do, but of course, that depends on the place I’m going to.
+Traveling is probably my favorite luxury.
+I save a portion of my salary every month so I can go on different adventures either alone, with friends, or with my family.
+Whenever I go to a new city, I do research on what to do, where to go, and what to eat.
+Sometimes I revisit cities I’ve been to before but take different routes.
+I usually try what the locals do, but of course, that also depends on where I’m headed.

-When traveling, having an emergency kit of medicine is a must for me since I get migraines out of nowhere.
-After thorough research, I found out that the medicine I’ve been taking can cause severe damage to my kidneys.
-Good thing I found out that there are essential oils for traveling.am
+When traveling, having an emergency kit is a must for me since I get migraines left and right.
+After thorough research, I found out that the medicine I’ve been taking can cause severe damage to my kidneys, which is why I’m trying to incorporate more essential oils in my life.

 Here are the essential oils I packed for my latest adventure:

 My least favorite part of traveling is getting car sick.
 You might think after all these years of traveling and riding cars that I should probably be used to it.
 Nope.
 Sorry to disappoint you (mostly myself, really), but I’m still not used to it!
 What helps me get through the nausea is having Peppermint Essential Oil in an inhaler.
 A little sniff helps me see and explore other cities without having to use the B(arf) bag.

 Peppermint Essential Oil is a proven remedy for nausea1.
 It also has properties that help soothe abdominal pain, diarrhea, and constipation2.
 With Peppermint Oil, you’ll instantly feel a little pick-me-up during that car ride.

 Unfortunately, not all hotel or hostel rooms are created equal.
 Some just have that funky smell you can’t seem to get rid of even with all the windows open.
 A citrus essential oil like sweet orange can help you with this problem.
 Before leaving your home, you can put some in a spray bottle with water.
 When you find yourself in an unpleasant-smelling room, just spray it around.